-From 2012 until 2015, Ms. Schmidt was active as a therapist for Urban Behavioral Associates, PA, directly serving a patient population with significant trauma history from physical and sexual abuse, incarceration and substance use disorders, in addition to coordinating care and treatment plans with other providers.
+From 2012 until 2015, Ms. Schmidt was active as a therapist for Urban Behavioral Associates, PA, directly serving a patient population with significant trauma history from physical and sexual abuse, incarceration, and substance use disorders, in addition to coordinating care and treatment plans with other providers.
 Since 2015, she has been focused on her individual practice, which offers adult patients a cutting-edge range of treatment modalities, including art therapy, mindfulness and cognitive behavioral therapy.
 She is currently completing certification and training in EMDR therapy as a part of her ongoing commitment to helping patients with trauma.
-Ms. Schmidt has further flourished as a volunteer with Saint John’s Baptist Church, and considers her patients’ successes in navigating their mental health and fully engaging in the world to be her greatest accomplishment.
+Ms. Schmidt has further flourished as a volunteer with Saint John’s Baptist Church and the Pro Bono Counselling Project.
+She considers her patients’ successes in navigating their mental health and fully engaging in the world to be her greatest accomplishment.

 Ms. Schmidt attributes her success to the fact that she is sincere and passionate about helping others overcome the challenges they face.
 Moving forward, she wants to travel internationally, get to know counselors abroad and see how they address the needs of their clients.
 She would also like to teach and guide upcoming counselors.
 At the age of 69, she feels her life experiences can benefit others.
 Her personal motto is, “Live until you die.”